amellnik/EdiSun/README.md

 It uses the <a href="http://openweathermap.org">OpenWeatherMap API</a> to get the local time, weather conditions and cloud cover for a given city, and then estimates the color temperature of ambient outdoor light using a simple model.
 This color temperature can then be passed to a Hue bulb to match the outdoor conditions.
 Note that the version of the Hue that we use only goes up to 6500 K and down to 2000 K, so values are sometimes clipped.
 At night, the Hue goes to a default value, here 2000 K.

-Sample use: Update three bulbs to match the current conditions in Auckland, Portland and London.
+Sample use: Update three bulbs to match the current conditions in Auckland, Portland and Ithaca, NY.

 ``` julia
 using Requests, DataFrames